-More about draught proofing and insulation
+Draught proofing and insulation

-The diagrams below show where heat is lost from a typical home.
+These diagrams show where heat is lost from a typical home.

 Up to 60% of your heating could be lost through your ceiling and walls.

 If you don't have ceiling insulation, consider having it installed.
 If you rent, ask your landlord if they will have it installed.
-Insulation can deteriorate over time (e.g. batts compress) and become less effective.
+Insulation can deteriorate over time (for example, batts can compress) and become less effective.
 Topping up or replacing your old insulation can make a big difference to the heat retention of your home.